bxdoan/bxdoan/README.md

 <div align="center">

-> You can’t always hold on to the things that are important.
-By letting them go we gain something else.
+> It is never too late to be what you might have been.

-> — Kunio Yaobi —
+> — George Eliot —

 </div>